-Sustain's five-year strategy is due to be launched at a time of great change for the future of the UK’s food, farming and fishing.
+Sustain's five-year strategy is launched at a time of great change for the future of the UK’s food, farming and fishing.
 Sustain is also 21 years old, symbolically marking our ‘coming of age’.

 We can no longer take for granted the security, resilience and sustainability of our food supply.
 Globally, the human species is facing up to the realities of climate chaos, precipitous loss of nature and the twin challenges of malnutrition and diet-related disease, with the impacts experienced disproportionately by people disadvantaged by their income, age, state of health, background or location.
 It is the task of our movement to catalyse resilient, profound and large-scale shifts in food production, supply chains and diets to set our food system on a healthy, fair and sustainable path.